olivetticlub/olivetti-club-merchant-app/README.md

 # olivetti-club-merchant-app

-Application for onboarding merchant, generating coupon, and sending it to the network.
+Android application to be installed on the Olivetti Cash Register 4.0 with the purpose of onboarding merchant, generating coupon, and sending it to the network.

-Upon the reception of an event that describe the completition of a purchase a coupon is asked to the network and then printed
+Upon the reception of an event that describe the completition of a purchase a coupon is asked to the network and then printed using the elaconnectorlib